ltherreraro/CubeRubik/HW/04GRUPO4/PCB Design/ReadMe.md

-This file contains all the schematics and layout designs for the Printed Circuit Board
+This folder contains all the schematics and layout designs for the Printed Circuit Board.